I did it.

 She sat me down and explained that things were just not progressing.
 The sac was getting smaller and the baby would never develop.
 The scary symptoms I was having were the first sign that things were ending.

 From there I had to make some very tough decisions and now, two days later, I am healing, both physically and emotionally.
 I’m letting myself mourn the loss of this baby that never quite made it, and the overall experience of being pregnant.
 It’s hard.
-As I’ve said before, anytime a woman becomes pregnant, or even thinks she is pregnant, it’s extremely difficult to let that feeling go.

 I’m crying.